hkirk/swtafp-slides/slides/11/actor-1.md

 * Every actor we create has a supervisor
 * Allows for an actor system to isolate and recover from failures
-* Ensures errors are contained in only parts of the hierarchy
+* Errors are contained in parts of the hierarchy
-    * while other actors is not effected
+    * other actors is not effected

 ----